br3ndonland/full-stack-fastapi-postgresql/{{cookiecutter.project_slug}}/README.md

 To configure it in your stack, follow the section **Change the development "domain"** below, using the domain `dev.{{cookiecutter.domain_main}}`.

-After performing those steps you should be able to open: http://dev.{{cookiecutter.domain_main}} and it will be server by your stack in `localhost`.
+After performing those steps you should be able to open: `http://dev.{{cookiecutter.domain_main}}` and it will be served by your stack in `localhost`.

 Check all the corresponding available URLs in the section at the end.